BU-NU-CLOUD-F19/Cloud_Based_E-Commerce_Platform/api-gateway/README.md

 The API Gateway runs on http://localhost:3050

-## Testing by making API requests
+## API Gateway queries

----
+Open up http://localhost:3050 on the browser to view the GraphQL playground for making API requests.

-Open up http://localhost:3050 on the browser to view the GraphQL playground for making API requests All possible queries and mutations for making requests to the gateway are as follows:
+All possible queries and mutations for making requests to the gateway are as follows:

 ### Requests made to the `cart` microservice: